saeed44/Cocktail-Recommender/README.md

 # Cocktail-Recommender

-A simple code to recommend cocktails based on their recipes.
+A simple code to recommend cocktails based on their receipes.